Rebecca Bowen Creed

 equal shareholder in the firm effective January 2007.

 Rebecca has served as the chair of the appellate law section of

 the Jacksonville Bar Association and is an alumnus of the Chester

 Bedell Inn of Court, where she was a barrister.
-She serves as the
+She served as the

 chair of the Appellate Practice Guide, a publication of the Florida